-The College will need to consider protocols to ensure public access to the hearing, while ensuring that hearings are not recorded by any participants or members of the public.
-Ensuring all participants are aware of and agree to the prohibition on recording the hearing at the start of a hearing is a good practice.
-Colleges could also require participants to sign an undertaking that they will not record or rebroadcast any part of the hearing (see Appendix G and Appendix H for template undertakings). "chats" so that no-one can "chat" with another participant without all parties being aware of it.
+The hearing administrator should also disable individual "chats" so that no-one can "chat" with another participant without all parties being aware of it.
 The meeting should be locked, the hearing administrator can enable a "waiting room", and participants' ability to share screens or rename themselves should be limited.